Himachal Pradesh: Tourism

 Tourism in Himachal Pradesh is a major contributor to the state's economy and growth.
 The Himalayas attracts tourists from all over the world.
 Hill stations like Shimla, Manali, Dharamshala, Dalhousie, Chamba, Khajjiar, Kullu and Kasauli are popular destinations for both domestic and foreign tourists.
 The state has 5 Shakti Peeths - Chintpurni, Jwalamukhi Temple, Bajreshwari Mata Temple, Shri Chamunda Devi Mandir and Naina Devi Temple.
 The state also has many important Hindu pilgrimage sites with prominent temples like Baijnath Temple, Bhimakali Temple, Bijli Mahadev and Jakhoo Temple.
 Manimahesh Lake situated in the Bharmour region of Chamba district is the venue of an annual Hindu pilgrimage trek held in the month of August which attracts lakhs of devotees.
 The state is also referred to as "Dev Bhoomi" (literally meaning Abode of Gods) due to its mention as such in ancient Hindu texts and occurrence of a large number of historical temples in the state.

 Himachal is also known for its adventure tourism activities like ice skating in Shimla, paragliding in Bir, Himachal Pradesh and Solang Valley, rafting in Kullu, skiing in Manali, boating in Bilaspur, fishing in Tirthan Valley, trekking and horse riding in different parts of the state.
 Shimla, the state's capital, is home to Asia's only natural ice-skating rink.
-The state has some of the highest mountain passes in the world - Rohtang Pass, Baralacha La, Kunzum La, Borasu Pass and Hamta Pass.
+The state has some of the highest mountain passes in the world - Rohtang Pass, Baralacha La, Kunzum La, Borasu Pass and Hampta Pass.
 Spiti Valley in Lahaul and Spiti District situated at an altitude of over 3000 metres with its picturesque landscapes is popular destination for adventure seekers.
 The region also has some of the oldest Buddhist monasteries in the world.

 Himachal hosted the first Paragliding World Cup in India from 24 to 31 October in 2015.
 Bir Billing, the venue for the paragliding world cup, is known as the launching site of paragliding.
 It is 70 km from the tourist town of Mcleod Ganj and is located in the heart of Himachal in Kangra district.
 Bir Billing is the centre for aero sports in Himachal and considered as best for paragliding.
 While Bir, the paragliding capital of India, is the landing site for paragliding.
 It is also known for its tourist attractions including Buddhist monasteries, trekking to tribal villages and mountain biking.
 The village also hosts prominent cultural musical events like Bir Music Festival, aiming to primarily promote the tourism of Bir.